puneet4840/DevOps-/2 - Terminal Knowledge/1 - Bash Scripting.md

 ### Our First Program in shell scripting.

 This is Hello World Program that will print Hello World.
+Create a file with .sh extension and give it execute permission.

 <img src="https://github.com/user-attachments/assets/d5c46eee-c6b2-4c16-99fe-8f20728dda6d" width="250" height="150">